 If you’re a small company using Google Docs for document sharing or a large enterprise shifting its global ERP system to the cloud, you must insist that vendors who offer Web-based software and services follow certain security and compliance criteria.
+Because most people don’t ask their IT team before signing up for a cloud storage account or converting an online PDF.

 These requirements include who can access your applications and data and the systems hosting them.
 To meet corporate and regulatory standards, you must obtain detailed logs of who has access to your data and applications and verify that it is adequately encrypted.